pascal-fb-martin/houselinux/README.md

 This service aggregates activity and performance metrics from the local Linux system: RAM, storage and CPU usage.
 It implement the House metrics web API.

+The author was using Cockpit as a convenient way to access an overview of his 10 to 15 small computers (cheap Raspberyy Pi and used-market Mini PC systems) and was looking for a way to continuously record some performance metrics.

+The Cockpit project apparently pivoted to a management-only focus and removed the overview part.
+(This monitoring portion was good for a home lab, but continuous monitoring would have been costly..).

 After trying multiple monitoring systems, it seems that there is no general metric recording solution compatible with small systems:
 * Command line tools typically specialize in one area (CPU or IO).
-These typically are not optimized for constant recording.
-Running then continuously may tax the local system (CPU and storage), especially on small computers with microSD cards or EMMC storage.
+These are usually not optimized for constant recording.
+Running them continuously may tax the local system (CPU and storage), especially on small computers with micro SD cards or EMMC storage.
 * "Traditional" open source monitoring tools tend to focus on raising up/down alerts rather than collecting data for performance analysis.
+When they collect performance data, the advice is to limit the amount for performance reasons (see Nagios).
-* "Cloud generation" open source monitoring tools tend to be memory hogs (Prometheus).
+* "Cloud generation" open source monitoring tools tend to be memory hogs (see Prometheus).
 * Proprietary tools target large accounts, and price accordingly.

+It was time to get some fun with a simple more home-grown monitoring solution.

 The goal of Houselinux is to gather an extensive set of OS metrics, and report them to external monitoring and logging systems.
 The objective is to:
 * Use little CPU.